Neil Gorsuch faces Senate Judiciary Committee

 - Gorsuch will deliver an opening statement Monday and face questions from senators Tuesday

-Washington (CNN)Judge Neil Gorsuch will face the Senate Judiciary Committee Monday for what is expected to be four days of hearings on his Supreme Court nomination.
+Washington (CNN)Judge Neil Gorsuch is facing Senate Judiciary Committee Monday for what is expected to be four days of hearings on his Supreme Court nomination.

 If confirmed, Gorsuch, a federal appeals court judge from Colorado, is likely to carry on the conservative legacy of Justice Antonin Scalia and be an early legacy-establishing win for President Donald Trump.